 I earned my Bachelor’s degree in Sociology from the University of Florida and attended graduate school at Florida State University, earning my Ph.D. in 1995.
 I became an Assistant Professor in the Department of Sociology, Anthropology, and Social Work at Texas Tech University, where I remained for five years.
 I moved to the Department of Sociology at Georgia State University in 2000 where I am currently a Principal Senior Lecturer and the Director of Instruction.
 I also earned Women’s Studies certificates at the BA and MS levels and am currently an Affiliate of the Women’s, Gender, and Sexuality Studies Institute at Georgia State.
 Georgia State University, located in downtown Atlanta, enrolls one of the most diverse student bodies in the nation, making it an ideal location to teach sociology.

 My primary interest is teaching.
-I currently teach undergraduate mass sections of Social Problems and Sexuality and Society and, along with co-authors, I have published anthologies for both courses (Focus on Social Problems: A contemporary reader, Oxford University Press; Sex Matters: The sexuality and society reader, 4e, W.W.
+I currently teach undergraduate mass sections of Social Problems and Sexuality and Society and, along with co-authors, I have published anthologies for both courses (Focus on Social Problems: A contemporary reader, Oxford University Press; Sex Matters: The sexuality and society reader, 5e, W.W.
 Norton).
 Teaching courses in Sexuality can be a magnet for controversy, but it is a labor of love.
-I am honored to have won both my college’s Outstanding Teaching Award and the Southern Sociological Society’s Distinguished Contributions to Teaching Award (an award honoring outstanding teaching contributions benefiting the discipline of sociology).
+I am honored to have twice won my college’s Outstanding Teaching Award as well as the Southern Sociological Society’s Distinguished Contributions to Teaching Award (an award honoring outstanding teaching contributions benefiting the discipline of sociology).